CaiqueCoelho/deep-learning/fastai-20/my-notes/fastai-nov.2020.md

     - In Data Cleanup step, interactive combo-box selection -- is a Jupyter Widget, ***ipywidgets***.
     - Voila is a browser-rendering service, so users who do not know about Jupyter Notebook can interact with "widgets".
     - I think these use ***nbdev*** package.
+    - Can deploy to mybinder.org.
+Not using GPU, but OK for verifying 1 image.

   * Later - Ubuntu workspace remove:
     * Fastai folders, except keep 1.
 Maybe on C:/python side.
 Update from Github.